vatpac-technology/sops/docs/military/darwin.md

 !!! tip
     If a VFR aircraft has not planned via a VFR route as above, use the phraseology: “ABC, cleared amended route VFR route 1, maintain A020, squawk 4512”

 #### Auto-Release Wedge

 The Darwin auto-release wedges extend from the departure end runway threshold, 30 degrees splayed from the centreline, to 7nm

-Auto-release at Darwin is only available for VFR aircraft and low-level IFR aircraft that conform with the TMP
+Auto-release at Darwin is only available for VFR aircraft and low-level IFR aircraft.

 Tower may depart aircraft that conform with the above conditions within the auto-release wedge using the following headings: